-As the human heart has four chambers, our company operates in four main service capacities:
+As the human heart has four chambers, AMP operates in four main service capacities:

--level pianist with specific skills for a high-stakes audition.
-This occurred on a Friday night, and my audition was the next day at noon.
+Last spring, I had to find a high-level pianist with specific skills for a high-stakes audition at the last minute.
+I was notified on a Friday night that my audition was the next day at noon.
 I was panicked as I went from Facebook, to email, to phone calls, to LinkedIn, to university and association websites, and then back through all of them again, looking for a pianist to play for me.
-I had a tough time even in finding updated email addresses and phone numbers.
+In addition, I had a tough time even in finding updated email addresses and phone numbers.
 Many people were “unplugged” for their Friday night, and not interested in my stressful search.
-I had to wait for others to get back to me with their information, which ultimately was not helpful.
-After the crisis was over, I thought to myself: “Surely we can do better for each other than this!”
+I had to wait for others to get back to me with their information, which was not helpful.
+I thought to myself after the crisis was over: “Surely we can do better for each other than this!”